eerdil/USZ_ML_workshop/README.md

 **Tutorial mainly prepared by: Ender Konukoglu, Christian F. Baumgartner, Krishna Chaitanya** <br />

-In this practical session, participants will learn about basics of machine learning and gain hands on experience with applying available tools. <br />
+In this practical session, participants will learn about basics of machine learning and deep learning, and gain hands on experience with applying available tools. <br />

 This tutorial consists of two parts: The first part covers basic Machine Learning concepts and the second part is devoted to introduction for Deep Learning. <br />